wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **Data Asset profiling.** GX Cloud introspects your data schema by default on Data Asset creation, and also offers one-click fetching of additional descriptive metrics including column type and statistical summaries.
 Data profiling results are used to suggest parameters for Expectations that you create.

 * **Automate rules for Anomaly Detection.** GX Cloud can automatically generate Expectations that detect column changes, volume changes that deviate from historical patterns, and changes to the proportion of null values in each column.
-This option is available when you [create new Data Assets](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source) or [add Expectations](/cloud/expectations/manage_expectations.md#add-an-expectation) for an existing Data Asset.
+This option is available in the GX Cloud UI when you [create new Data Assets](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source) or [add Expectations](/cloud/expectations/manage_expectations.md#add-an-expectation) for an existing Data Asset.

 * **Personalize rules with ExpectAI (BETA).** GX Cloud can generate [AI-recommended Expectations](/cloud/expectations/manage_expectations.md#generate-expectations) for a Data Asset.
 These will be personalized based on an analysis of a sample of your data.